The Man of Steel (comics): Issue #5

-Issue Six
+Issue #6

 Clark returns to Smallville after a long time away.
 His adoptive parents pick him up.
 Jonathan Kent is about to tell him something but Martha shushes him.
 Later that night, Clark is unable to sleep as he wonders what his Pa Kent was about to tell him.
 When he goes for a midnight snack, a "ghost" of Jor-El appears and touches him.
 Superman discovers himself to be on an alien planet where he encounters his biological mother, Lara.
 As the hallucination wears off, he is face to face with his old flame, Lana Lang.
 In a flashback, it turns out that on the night that Clark learned his heritage he went to Lana and revealed the truth of his powers to her.
 She confesses her feelings to him.
 She realizes that Clark can no longer belong to her, that he belongs to the world and this fact had hurt her.
 She had gone through a period of depression and finally accepts the fact.
 The next day, Superman thinks about what she said and starts wondering about where he truly came from.
 He goes to the location where Jonathan hid the rocket ship he was found in only to find that the ship is gone.
 The hologram of Jor-El reappears and tells him to be silent and to learn.
 It appears that Superman is under some kind of psionic attack but the Kents arrive in time and break it off.
 Superman flies away, realizing that it was not a mental attack but a download of knowledge of everything about Krypton into his brain.
 He finally knows his biological parents and where he came from and though he appreciates the knowledge he has been given, in the end, he embraces his humanity ever more.

 As opposed to the earlier version, where others such as Supergirl and Krypto also survived, Superman is portrayed as the sole survivor of Krypton's destruction.
 He has no memory of his existence on Krypton, and instead identifies as a citizen of Earth.
 Pre-Crisis, Pete Ross knows of Clark's abilities since they are teenagers, while Lana Lang suspects Clark of being Superboy.
 Post-Crisis, Pete learns this information much later.
 Instead, Clark reveals his abilities to Lana just before leaving Smallville, and, while she retains feelings for him, has come to terms with the fact that they will merely be friends, and no longer pursues him as she did pre-Crisis.
 Clark's adoptive parents are alive and well into his adulthood, and Clark visits them periodically.
 Pre-Crisis, they had died shortly after Clark's high school graduation.
 Clark is twenty-eight years old by the time the story ends, indicating that the six issues had taken place over ten years.